EPA descends on Cheraw, begins toxic cleanup

-The U.S. Environmental Protection Agency intensified cleanup efforts this week in a small SC town where toxins from a Superfund site poured into private homes during Hurricane Florence nearly two weeks ago.
+The U.S. Environmental Protection Agency intensified cleanup efforts this week in a small S.C. town after toxins from a Superfund site poured into homes during Hurricane Florence nearly two weeks ago.

+It could be a week before it is safe for residents to return to their homes.

-“The presence of PCBs inside a residential home at any level is a concern,’’ said Huyser, who is coordinating the effort in Cheraw.
+“The presence of PCBs inside a residential home at any level is a concern,’’ said the EPA’s Matt Huyser, who is coordinating the Cheraw effort.
 “We are attempting at best we can to decontaminate’’ the homes.

 Until the cleanup job is done, the agency has asked residents to stay away from their houses because of the pollution threat posed by PCBs, a toxic substance suspected of causing cancer.

-The EPA asked residents who had not evacuated during the hurricane-caused flood to leave while officials conduct cleanup work.
+The EPA asked residents who had not evacuated during the hurricane-caused flood to leave while the cleanup work is done.
 At least one family is being put up at a motel in the Cheraw area.

-Huyser, who until Thursday had not been made available to discuss the flooded Superfund site, said the agency also has sampled yards near a contaminated ditch and creek system that are part of the Superfund site.
+Huyser said the EPA also has sampled yards near a contaminated ditch and creek system that are part of the Superfund site.

+The creeks and ditch overflowed during Florence, flooding some adjacent yards.
+The yards once contained PCBs but recently had been cleaned up by the EPA.
+The question now is whether pollution from the contaminated ditch has tainted the yards again.

 “We have volunteered to provide additional aid to the EPA in its ongoing efforts to clean the contaminated Burlington Industries Cheraw Superfund site, now exacerbated by the hurricane,’’ Tindal said in a prepared statement.
 “Highland Industries will help remove and dispose materials from the EPA’s efforts to clean affected homes neighboring our facility.’’